WyldePointer/shesql/README.md

 ### shesql (shes-kiu-el)
-An elegant SQL connector for PHP that eliminates the needs for:
+No need to:
- - Writing SQL queries.
+ - Write any SQL queries manually.
- - *ANY* input validation/sanitization for database interactions.
+ - Do *ANY* input validation/sanitization.
+Anymore!

 ### Usage
 ```